Is it possible for non-residents outside India with ESOP shares to open a trading account?

 At FYERS, opening an account on behalf of someone else using your personal contact details is not permitted.
 Each individual must open their own account using their unique contact information.
 This policy aligns with KYC (Know Your Customer) norms ...

-• Can NRIs open an account with FYERS?
+Can a minor open a trading account with FYERS?